BlueHephaestus/SemantleHacks/README.md

 # Introduction
 Hello!
-This is a really small repo because I just decided to put more of my scripts and little projects I spend an afternoon on up onto git.
+This is a small repo because I just decided to put more of my scripts and little projects I spend an afternoon on up onto git.
+While there's not much code here, I did go into the algorithms and my designs for this problem in this README quite thoroughly.
 Enjoy!

 This! https://semantle.novalis.org/ is an amazing game, it's called Semantle.
 It's the same as Wordle (https://www.nytimes.com/games/wordle/index.html), except you get Word2Vec cosine similarity scores back instead of the stuff wordle gives you.
 You also have unlimited guesses.
 There's more info on the website so check it out if you like, it's much more fun than just wordle since it involves the semantics (get it) of the words, and the featurespace of the english language represented by the Word2Vec embedding is so very different from how humans think, and I find that fascinating.